 This journey is not over.
 We continue to have questions and fears, but God is good.
 He promises that He will be with us and that He will guide us each step of the way.
 We have seen over and over again the blessings of meeting students where they are, helping them to develop friendships within their community, and helping them to become co-laborers for Christ.

 [Editor’s Note: This post is part two of a two-part series.
-Part one by Elizabeth Lucas Dombrowski of the CLC Network discussed disability and belonging in the Christian school, and provided important resources for schools for moving toward inclusive education.]
+Part one by Elizabeth Lucas Dombrowski of the All Belong Center for Inclusive Education discussed disability and belonging in the Christian school, and provided important resources for schools for moving toward inclusive education.]

 About the Author